Panzerschrek/Square-Wheel/README.md

 These  computations are performed in separate step.
 During rasterization rasterizer uses prepared later vertices/triangles.

-Models pre-processing as separate step is needed because same models may be drawn multiple times in several BSP leafs.
+Models pre-processing as separate step is needed to avoid duplication of this calculations because same models may be drawn multiple times in several BSP leafs.

 ### Decals